 6 out of 6 people found this review helpful.

 I really wanted to try this reformulated version and was going to purchase online.
 However, while shopping at Marshalls I found it on clearance for $16 and was about to grab it up.
 There was an open tester and after spraying it on I quickly put the box back on the shelf.
 It smelled horrible and I am so glad I didn't purchase it online.
 I wouldn't wear this if I were paid!!!

-And Soir is soapy.
+One of the reviews of Soir de Paris mentions it's soapy scent then says that's because Soir was the most popular perfume after WWII and soap companies based their product on it.
+The interesting point of that observation for me is that it takes "soapy" out of the realm of a criticism.And Soir is soapy.
 It's also a smoky, dark carnation, with a lovely apple/rose undernote and muguet giving it lift. it's very floral, classic, old fashioned, and i think, very beautiful.
 It's soft, with delicate sillage, and I find myself sniffing my wrist alot.
 Initially I'd thought this was out as a work scent, but because it's so delicate, and it's sillage is so restrained, I'm not so sure.
 It is a heady floral -- usually a terrible work choice -- but in such a warm, classic way.